leaf-bci/leaf-bci.github.io/doc/datasets/instruction-tuning-datasets.md

 ## Motor imagery

 All registered motor-imagery datasets are converted to 200 Hz, mapped to the 65-channel montage, and stored as subject-keyed HDF5 files.
-Unless stated otherwise, training/validation is an 80/20 sample split within the training subjects and testing uses held-out subjects.

 ### MI_OpenBMI